JabesGK/Jabes_Phase_3_Project/README.md

 # Jabes_Phase_3_Project
-Contains the details of Phase 3 project
+This README contains the summerised details of Phase 3 project
 # **<u>Project Title**
 ## **Dialing into Retention -**  ***Predicting Customer Churn at SyriaTel Using Machine Learning***